Divorce with Children

 Is there Shared Custody, Sole Custody, and Full Custody in Florida?

 Some states use the word “custody” to describe which parent will care for the children.
 In Florida, our law is less about traditional custody definitions and more about a “Parenting Plan.”
 A parenting plan will cover the traditional custody elements, often with greater specificity.
 In the best case, a clear parenting plan, that is well thought-out, should be agreed to by the parties.
-If the parties can’t agree to a parenting plan, the Court will decide and order a parenting plan it finds appropriate.
+If the parties can’t agree to a parenting plan, the Court will decide and order a parenting plan in the best interests of the children, after hearing and weighing evidence that related to the “parenting factors.”

-For examples of traditional custody options under Florida law, please click here.
+For examples of how traditional custody terminology is applicable to Florida law, please click here.

 Child Support in a Florida Divorce

-In Florida, both parents are responsible for supporting their children.
-Support, of course, can come in many different forms, but under Florida law, the court will often look to the “Child Support Guidelines” to determine how child support should be paid.
+In Florida, parents have a responsibility to support their children.
+Support can come in many different forms, but under Florida law, the court will often look to the “Child Support Guidelines” to determine how child support should be paid.
 The child support guidelines work as a “formula” to determine the child support amount.
-Generally, the parent who spends more overnights with a child, will often collect more child support.
-A child support award can continue until the child reaches the age of 18 or graduates from high school.
+Generally, the parent who spends more overnights with a child, will often receive more child support.
+The Court may also order retroactive child support and the apportionment of other child expenses.
+A child support award generally continues until the child reaches the age of 18 or graduates from high school, unless there are special circumstances, such as the disability of a child.

 Other Child Related Matters